Leg3ndary/tagscript-docs/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This documentation is still under development.

 .. toctree::
    :caption: Info